Thibaut de Saint Phalle: Biography

 de Saint Phalle served in the United States Navy and Office of Strategic Services from 1942 to 1946.
 He was awarded the Naval Commendation Medal and the Bronze Star Medal for his service.
+He was named Chevalier de la Legion d'Honneur by the government of France in January 1996.

 From 1941 to 1950, he was an associate attorney at Chadbourne, Wallace, Parke & Whiteside.
 From 1950 to 1954, he served as consultant to the United States Department of State and negotiated the Military Aid Treaty between the United States and France to combat insurgency in French Indochina on behalf of the Central Intelligence Agency.

 From 1950 to 1958, he was a partner and head of corporate law practice at Lewis and MacDonald.

 From 1958 to 1967, he was a director of Becton, Dickinson and Company, where he served as the company's chief financial officer and was in charge of its overseas operations.
 He was also general counsel of the company, in charge of all legal matters.

 Between 1962 and 1966, he was a senior partner at Coudert Brothers.

 From 1965 and 1970, he was also an investment banker, serving as vice chairman of Stralem, Saint Phalle & Co. and limited partner and president of Witter Overseas Finance Corp.

 From 1971 to 1976, de Saint Phalle was a faculty member at the University of Geneva teaching international law and finance.
 He was a visiting faculty member in 1976 and 1977.
 He was also a lecturer at Fairleigh Dickinson University.

 On November 7, 1977, he was nominated by President Jimmy Carter to serve on the board of directors of the Export–Import Bank of the United States and his nomination was confirmed by the United States Senate on December 14.
 He served in that position from December 21, 1977, to June 15, 1981.

 de Saint Phalle held the Scholl Chair in International Business of Center for Strategic and International Studies from 1981 to 1983.
 He was also a director of the Atlantic Council.